-The RSCSL was established "to continue the jurisdiction, functions, rights and obligations of the SCSL subject to the provisions of this Agreement and the Statute (Article 1(3) of the Special Court Statute).
+The RSCSL was established to continue the jurisdiction, functions, rights and obligations of the SCSL subject to the provisions of the RSCSL Agreement and Statute.
 These ongoing functions are described in this pamphlet.
 There are also some ad hoc functions for which the RSCSL will be responsible if the need arises.
 These include conducting contempt trials if people interfere with or threaten former witnesses.
-The RSCSL will also arrange for the trial of SCSL indictee, Johnny Paul Koroma, should he be found and arrested.
+The RSCSL will also arrange for the trial of SCSL indictee Johnny Paul Koroma should he be found and arrested.